Schwarzschild deformed supergravity background: possible geometry origin of fermion generations and mass hierarchy: Conclusion

+It is shown that Schwarzschild Euclidean deformation of the generalized IIA supergravity background with certain angle deficit factor of the conical singularity at the "horizon" leaves non-divergent three fermion angular modes interpreted as three generations of fermions of one and the same type.
+This result reproduces similar earlier results achieved perhaps in more artificial 6D models.

+For $d$ and $s$ quarks the simple and experimentally exact expression for ratio of their masses $m_{d}/m_{s} = e^{-3}$ is obtained for the integer values of two free parameters of the model: exponent $\gamma = 9$ in Schwarzschild potential (\ref{7}) (this choice of $\gamma$ corresponds to the 4-form-dilaton coupling in primary Action (\ref{1}) $\alpha = \sqrt{3} / 2$), and angle deficit factor in (\ref{9}) $1 - \eta = - 2$.
+Although such an exact correspondence with the experiment for integer values of the free parameters of the model looks surprising, the problem of the geometric justification of the choice of precisely these values of parameters remains.

+Experimentally ratios of masses of quarks of lighter and heavier generations differ essentially, whereas in the proposed approach they are equal to each other, like $m_{d} / m_{s} = m_{s} / m_{b}$ in (\ref{41}).
+The different dynamics for fermion modes with different angular momentum $q = 0, \pm 1$ corresponding to three generations is in demand as a remedy to this difficulty.
+This angular momentum $q$ is in fact a charge for the Kaluza-Klein gauge field associated with $U(1)$ symmetry of the $S^{1}$ subspace of the high dimensional space-time \cite{Neronov-2}.
+Introduction of such background Kaluza-Klein gauge field is perhaps the way to resolve the problem.

-We did not discuss the possible origin of the Cabibbo-Kobayashi-Maskawa (CKM) matrix, this would make sense in the model incorporating up and down quarks which Yukawa matrices have non-diagonal elements.
-If Higgs field in (\ref{38}) depends on $\theta$ ($H \sim e^{ip\theta}$ \cite{Neronov} - \cite{Libanov}) then (\ref{38}) will generate the non-diagonal elements ($q \ne q^{\prime}$) of Yukawa matrix.
-However, consideration of this possibility, including the calculation of the CKM matrix, is beyond the scope of the present paper.
-A surprising correlation between the experimentally observed values of quark masses and the CKM matrix mixing angles (the so-called "flavor puzzle") was considered in a recent author's paper \cite{Alt4}, which is not related to the high dimensional models.
+We did not discuss the possible origin of the Cabibbo-Kobayashi-Maskawa (CKM) matrix and the mixing of quark generations.
+This would make sense in the model incorporating up and down quarks which Yukawa matrices have non-diagonal elements.
+If Higgs field in (\ref{37}) depends on $\theta$ ($H \sim e^{ip\theta}$ \cite{Neronov} - \cite{Libanov}) then (\ref{37}) will generate not only diagonal elements (\ref{38}) of the Yukawa mass matrix but also its non-diagonal elements ($q \ne q^{\prime}$).
+However, consideration of this possibility, including the calculation of the CKM matrix elements, is beyond the scope of the present paper.
+A surprising correlation (the so-called "flavor puzzle") between the experimentally observed values of quark masses and the CKM matrix mixing angles was considered in a recent author's paper \cite{Alt4}, which is not related to the high dimensional models.

+We hope that results of the presented simplified model will contribute to the search of a more realistic high dimensional approach to the SM.